 The research of the Chair addresses the strategic management of technological innovation for both large established corporations and entrepreneurial technology ventures.
-Within both those contexts we focus especially on the management of intellectual property and the ways in which innovators may artfully employ "IP" (such as patents, trade secrets, copyright, design rights and trademarks) to boost their success in the international commercialization of new technology and innovative technology-intensive products and services.
+Within both those contexts, we focus especially on the management of intellectual property and the ways in which innovators may artfully employ "IP" (such as patents, trade secrets, copyright, design rights and trademarks) to boost their success in the international commercialization of new technology and innovative technology-intensive products and services.
 In addition to research focused on strategy for firms and industries, we also investigate the relationship between technological innovation and the economic welfare of countries and local communities.
 Finally, we also study special topics such as women in entrepreneurship and innovation, and technological design strategies for an aging population.
 We embrace both qualitative and qualitative research methodologies, employ a variety of sophisticated data analytic techniques where appropriate, and always aspire to link good theory with practical application.

-Management of Technological Innovation Intellectual Property Management Technology Entrepreneurship Selected current projects Contexts or Themes: Industries, established companies, start-ups, academic laboratories, communities, countries Contexts or Themes: IP strategies for facilitating appropriation of value from technological Innovation Contexts or Themes: Strategies by which entrepreneurial technology ventures may develop and compete internationally IP management in large, complex technical companies Global innovation and trade in technology Innovation strategy for the energy transition Patent strategies for modular products and systems Open innovation, co-creation and IP management IP protection for artificial intelligence inventions IP strategies for startups Universities and technology startups Entrepreneurship and local economic development Technology transfer and Gerontechnology innovation Patent analytics and quantum technology entrepreneurship
+/ Management of Intellectual Technology Technological Innovatior Property Management Entrepreneurship Its Contexts or Themes: Contexts or Themes: Contexts or Themes: Industries, established companies, IP strategies for facilitating appropriation Strategies by which entrepreneurial start-ups, academic laboratories, of value from technological technology ventures may develop communities, countries Innovation and compete internationally nt p IP management in large, complex technical companies Global innovation and trade in technology Innovation strategy for the energy transition Gerontechnology innovation Patent strategies for modular products and systems Open innovation, co-creation and IP management IP protection for artificial intelligence inventions Patent analytics and quantum technology IP strategies for startups Universities and technology startups Entrepreneurship and local economic development Technology transfer and entrepreneurship